Pictures of Tools

 Milwaukee 4½" Angle Grinder

-I bought this Milwaukee grinder at a family sale at Home Depot when my son was working there.
+I bought my first Milwaukee—this angle grinder—at a family sale at Home Depot when my son was working there (≈1994).
 I bought it mainly because it was a Milwaukee.
-I really like their tools.
-I've come across some uses for it that I couldn't have done easily with any other tool.
+They have a top rate reputation for their tools.
+I’ve come across some uses for it that I couldn’t have done easily with any other tool.
 Looks like I made a good decision.

 MK-Diamond MK370 Tile Saw